 - 1. Contractor shall coordinate with Owner, Engineer and Owner's NACE Inspector prior to inspection. - 2.
 Owner shall drain the tank prior to inspection, at Owner's expense. - 3.
-Contractor shall provide all equipment and support required to give the Owner's NACE Inspector safe access to all interior and exterior surfaces.
-Such equipment and support may include scaffolding, ventilation, or other safety equipment, as needed. - a.
-Testing equipment shall be provided by the Owner's NACE inspector at no cost to the Contractor. - 4.
-Owner's NACE Inspector shall inspect the interior and exterior of the tank for visual defects, holidays, and other criteria deemed necessary by the Inspector. - 5.
+Contractor shall provide all equipment and support required to give the NACE Inspector safe access to all interior and exterior surfaces.
+Such equipment and support may include scaffolding, ventilation, or other safety equipment, as needed. - 4.
+NACE Inspector shall inspect the interior and exterior of the tank for visual defects, holidays, and other criteria deemed necessary by the Inspector. - 5.
 After inspection, Contractor shall immediately repair all defects identified by the Inspector, in accordance with coating manufacturer's recommendations. - a.
 In the event, that the Contractor is not able to repair all defects immediately and the tank must be refilled prior to repair, Contractor shall be responsible for any subsequent draining and refilling of the tank at Contractor's expense. - 6.
-After all repairs are completed and accepted by the Owner, Contractor shall disinfect the tank at Contractor's expense, in accordance with Section 33 13 13 Water Storage Tank Disinfection.
+After all repairs are completed and accepted by the Owner, Contractor shall disinfect the tank at Contractor's expense, in accordance with Section 33 13 13 Water Storage Tank Disinfection. - 7.
+Water to refill the tank one time shall be provided at no expense to the Contractor